-^{} Includes \$500 bonus for Joint Development Authority (JDA).
+Includes \$500 bonus for Joint Development Authority (JDA).
 Georgia counties can form partnerships that benefit companies with this \$500 Job Tax Credit bonus.
-There are currently ten counties that are not a member of a JDA and thus do not qualify for the \$500 JDA bonus.
-See map on page 4.
+The majority of counties are in a JDA.
+To confirm a county's status, please call 404.962.4931.